Kodumbu Subramanya Swamy Temple

-Kodumbu Subramaniya Swamy Temple is one of the oldest Murugan temple in Kerala region.
+Kodumbu Subramaniya Swamy Temple is one of the oldest Murugan temples in Kerala region.
 It is located in the village of Kodumba in Palakkad district, 10 km southeast of Palakkad and southwest of Coimbatore in the valley of the Soka Nasini river, Kerala, India.
-Kodumbu temple is considered as half of Palani Murugan.Devotees believe that if a devotee takes bath in the Soka Nasini river, all his sorrows would fly away.
+Kodumbu temple is considered as half of Palani Murugan.
+Devotees believe that if a devotee takes bath in the Soka Nasini river, all his sorrows would fly away.